 Yes, these oatmeal cookies are made from 100% plant-based ingredients.

 No, there is all-purpose wheat flour used in this recipe.
-If youโre looking for vegan and gluten-free breakfast cookies, I strongly recommend these oatmeal raisin cookies.
+If youโre looking for vegan and gluten-free breakfast cookies, I recommend these oatmeal raisin cookies.

 Yes, these cookies are best kept in the fridge.